sonos/api-web-sample-app/README.md

 3. navigate to My Accounts > Integrations.
 4. Click on edit for 'Login service'
 5. You will be navigated to Client credentials page.
 In redirect url text box enter the ngrok url

+# Open API Specification Generator
+1. Open a new terminal/command prompt window and run the command 'brew install swagger-codegen'
+2. navigate to the path where you want to generate the code.
+In this project we have saved the files in the path 'museClient'. e.g. cd /museClient
+3. paste the command 'swagger-codegen generate -i SonosControlApi.json -l javascript -o /tmp/api --additional-properties useEs6=true'.
+4. paste the command 'cp /tmp/api/{api.js,configuration.js} .'.
+This will copy the files generated from the precious command.

 # Configuration & Best Practices